-- O Any trade against the dealer's principal position shall be reported as a "principal" transaction. - O Any trade that is not against the dealer's principal position, which is effected as agent for a customer, shall be reported as an "agency" transaction.
+- Any trade against the dealer's principal position shall be reported as a "principal" transaction. - Any trade that is not against the dealer's principal position, which is effected as agent for a customer, shall be reported as an "agency" transaction.

 Inter-Dealer Regulatory-Only (IDRO) transaction.
-In RTRS, when an introducing broker effects a trade for a customer against the principal position of its clearing broker, there will be a requirement to report the role of the clearing broker, in addition to the requirement for the introducing broker to report the customer trade.
-The clearing broker will be required to report that securities were sold from (or purchased into) its principal account by the introducing broker.
-This "transaction" between the clearing and introducing brokers is not required to be submitted for comparison because it does not result in the movement of a principal position between dealers.
-Instead, it is termed an Inter-Dealer Regulatory-Only (IDRO) transaction.15
+In RTRS, when an introducing broker effects a trade for a customer against the principal position of its clearing broker, there is a requirement to report the role of the clearing broker, in addition to the requirement for the introducing broker to report the customer trade.
+The clearing broker is required to report that securities were sold from (or purchased into) its principal account by the introducing broker.
+This "transaction" between the clearing and introducing brokers is not required to be submitted for comparison because it does not result in the movement of a principal position between dealers, and therefore does not constitute an "inter-dealer" transaction.
+Instead, it is termed an Inter-Dealer Regulatory-Only (IDRO) transaction.9